MengYan0901/DL_Homework/README.md

 | Meng Yan | I1MDQ0  |
 | Mengkedalai.Mengkedalai | YHFSZZ |

 ## Project Description
 functions of the files in the repo

+### Installation
 how to run it (if ipynb, just specify the file name)